vikkxtar123/ProteinFunctionPrediction/README.md

 # ProteinFunctionPrediction
-A flexibel pipeline for sensitive sequence searching of microbial and phage proteomes across multiple profile formats and databases, to help predict protein function
+A flexible pipeline for sensitive sequence searching of microbial and phage proteomes across multiple profile formats and databases, to help predict protein function